enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 The other option is to use a DOM diffing library that responds to any changes in the component and rerenders it.
 We will do this using `@enhance/morphdom-mixin` from Enhance (`npm i @enhance/morphdom-mixin`).

-This mixin will add morphdom to monitor for any chance in attributes and then rerender the components.
+This mixin will add MorphDOM to monitor for any chance in attributes and then rerender the components.